 In a snow-covered landscape where locals tend to hit the icy roads with studded tyres, maintaining grip and traction on packed snow and icy surfaces while traveling at top speeds with studless winter tyres is a demanding challenge deserving of the world’s most ambitious high-performance cars.

-Our Tuning team, supported by professional test drivers, measures the time it takes each vehicle to complete the handling course, as well as accelleration on the 50 meter wide, 1 km long sprint run, followed by a brake test – after all, in winter coming to a reliable stop is almost as important as taking off quickly.
+Our Tuning team, supported by professional test drivers, measures the time it takes each vehicle to complete the handling course, as well as accelleration on the 50 metre wide, 1 km long sprint run, followed by a brake test – after all, in winter coming to a reliable stop is almost as important as taking off quickly.
 The Continental WinterContact tyres faced with these conditions are of course designed for ice, snow and low temperatures, with a deeper tread for better traction and an innovative rubber compound that stays flexible and limber to increase grip and reduce the stopping distance when braking.
 They are also the result of a long-standing collaboration between our ultra-high-performance tyre development and top car tuners.